Sigmmma/c20/src/content/games/h1/readme.md

 ## Custom Edition (PC)
 Custom edition, often called **Halo CE** or **CE** is a standalone version of Halo PC which supports custom maps created by the [HEK][], also released in 2003.
 Like Halo PC it features a server browser and its own `haloceded.exe` dedicated server, but lacks the campaign.
 [Maps][map] are incompatible between the editions.

-Compared to PC, CE has a few other differences:
+CE has many more differences from PC.
+To name a few:

 * Regression in rendering of certain objects through fog
 * Addition of the the gamemode info menu (F2)